 Step #5: Find someone to create your video

 Again, you can go through a professional video company to get your explainer video created, or you can go through freelancers.
 Big companies typically charge $5,000 to $25,000 for a video, and they can take up to a few months to complete it.

 A freelancer can typically do it within a few weeks and will charge anywhere from $500 to $2,000.

 For our explainer videos, we hire companies that specialize in it such as Animation Explainer Videos.

 The reason we explained how you can get your video created cheaply and efficiently is because you’ll have to A/B test it to maximize your conversions.
 This means that you’ll continually have to spend money to tweak your video (both the audio and video files), and the last thing you want to do is go through a big company as they can easily charge you a few grand to $20,000 to continually modify it.

 When you are doing A/B tests, make sure you are also tracking your video plays.
 Through software solutions like Wistia, you can see video engagement stats, which will help you figure out how you need to modify your video to maximize conversions.

 Plus, as your product changes, you’ll need to get your video modified, and, of course, you’ll have to A/B test it again.

-When I first started creating explainer videos, I took the easy route by hiring a big company to create our video and script… I wasted tens of thousands of dollars on videos that didn’t convert well.
+When we first started creating explainer videos, we took the easy route by hiring a big company to create our video and script.
+We wasted tens of thousands of dollars on videos that didn’t convert well.

 Remember, the most important part of an explainer video isn’t the video… it’s the script.